Samsu-iluna: Fragmentation of the Empire

 In the 9th year of Samsu-iluna's reign a man calling himself Rim-sin (known in the literature as Rim-sin II, and thought to perhaps be a nephew of the Rim-sin who opposed Hammurabi) raised a rebellion against Babylonian authority in Larsa which spread to include some 26 cities, among them Uruk, Ur, Isin and Kisurra in the south, and Eshnunna. in the north.
+There is a statue inscription of Samsu-iluna which describes some of this conflict.

 Samsu-iluna seems to have had the upper-hand militarily.
 Within a year he dealt the coalition a shattering blow which took the northern cities out of the fight.
 In the aftermath the king of Eshnunna, Iluni, was dragged to Babylon and executed by strangulation.
 Over the course of the next 4 years, Samsu-iluna's armies tangled with Rim-sin's forces up and down the borderlands between Babylon, Sumer and Elam.
 Eventually Samsu-iluna attacked Ur, pulled down its walls and put the city to the sack, he then did the same to Uruk, and Isin as well.
 Finally Larsa itself was defeated and Rim-sin II was killed, thus ending the struggle.